GracieleDamasceno/GracieleDamasceno/README.md

 </p>

 ___
-#### :unicorn: About me
+#### :unicorn::brazil: About me

 Hi, I'm ✨Gracie✨!
-I'm a Brazilian girl who loves to watch tv shows and movies (shoking), listen to some good music, read some books and to code ~~(when it works, of course, just like any other human being :laughing:)~~
+I love to watch tv shows and movies (shoking), listen to some good music, read some books and to code ~~(when it works, of course, just like any other human being :laughing:)~~
 Currently, I am very engaged in challenging myself into coding and learning something new every day!
 Feel free to check my repositories and contributions.

 **Random Trivia Time That Nobody Asked For!**